 CONSIDER INCREASING FREQUENCY OF MEETINGS WHILE REDUCING THE LENGTH: Gone are the days of stopping by someone’s office or talking at the water cooler.
-Make a point to schedule more meetings while you’re working from home than you would while everyone is in the office.
+Make a point to schedule more meetings while you’re communicating with a remote workforce than you would while everyone is in the office.
 Frequent, quick meetings ensure that everyone is aligned and invested in the objectives.

 #3: Set & Implement Protocols for Online Meetings